-The United States Fencing Association (USFA) is the national entity by which all “sanctioned” fencing tournaments in the United States is managed.
-The fencing season runs from August 1, 2017 – July 31, 2018.
+US Fencing is the national entity by which all “sanctioned” fencing tournaments in the United States is managed.
+The fencing season runs from August 1, 2018 – July 31, 2019.
 This season we would like to encourage as many fencers as possible to compete in some form.
 If you want to get better, you must compete.
 As much fun as it may be fencing with your friends at MFA, it will only get you so far.
 So, everyone, let’s make this year an MFA team year, traveling with your family, friends, and MFA colleagues to events.
 It’s a wonderful experience!

 So, what do I do?

 - Join the USFA as a competitive http://www.usfencing.org.